Photon-HDF5/phconvert/README.md

 being able to program in python.
 All you need is running the "notebook" corresponding to the file format you want to convert from, and follow the instructions therein.

-For demonstration purposes, the notebooks can be executed online (courtesy [MyBinder.org](http://mybinder.org/)) to convert data files (currently limited to 35MB) to Photon-HDF5 without any installation.
+For demonstration purposes, the notebooks can be executed online without any installation (courtesy [MyBinder.org](http://mybinder.org/)).
+With this online service, you can convert data files up to 35MB to Photon-HDF5.
 To launch the demo click on the following button:

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/Photon-HDF5/Photon-HDF5-Converter)